Meike-K/hello_genomics_calc_py36/README.md

    param = fg_io.get_parameter('some_parameter')
    ```

+   If you want to do it on your own see details [here](#deep-dive-into-fastgenomics).

 5. If you're writing a calculation you have to write a `summary.md` and report on results of the calculations.
-   A summary is a [Markdown]-file, that consists of an abstract, describing your calculation, a results-part, as well
+   A summary is a [Markdown]-file, that consists of an abstract, describing your calculation, a results part, as well
    as a list of every parameter used.
 Using [fastgenomics-py], you can write a summary by:
    ```python
    fg_io.get_summary_path().open('w')